Glossary of Real Estate Terms

 First-Time Home Buyer

-A person with no ownership interest in a principal residence during the three-year period preceding the purchase of the security property.
+A person with no ownership interest in a principal residence during the three years preceding the purchase of the security property.

 Insurance that compensates for physical property damage resulting from flooding.
 It is required for properties located in federally designated flood hazard zones.